 \section{Introduction}

-All research studies require that the researchers conduct one or more experiments to make confident claims to support or refute a particular hypothesis based on the study results.
-A carefully thought out plan for an experiment is essential, and is an important discipline of study called \emph{experimental design}.
-The initial foundations of statistical approach to design the experiments were laid by \cite{Fisher1935} in the field of agriculture, but it is now applicable to almost all sciences. \citeauthor{Fisher1935}'s main focuses were in the principles of comparison, randomisation, replication, blocking, orthogonality and the use of factorial treatments in connection with the design of experiment.
-These concepts should be implemented in a carefully thought out experiment if the researcher wishes the result to stand up to scrutiny.
+All research studies require the researchers to conduct experiments so the study results provide a basis confidently supporting or refuting a particular hypothesis.
+A carefully considered experimental plan is essential, and this important discipline of study is called \emph{experimental design}.
+The initial foundations of the statistical approach to experimental design were laid out by \cite{Fisher1935} in the field of agriculture, but the approach is now applicable to almost all sciences. \citeauthor{Fisher1935}'s main focuses were on the principles of comparison, randomisation, replication, blocking, orthogonality and the use of factorial treatments in connection with experimental design.
+Researchers wishing to obtain results that will stand up to scrutiny must implement these concepts in carefully designed experiments.

 Carefully thought out experimental design offers several advantages.
-First, the experiments are used to provide scientific evidence, so the researchers should design and conduct their experiment in such a way that there is reasonable confidence that the conclusion which are drawn from it reflect the truth, i.e.\
+First, experiments are used to provide scientific evidence, so researchers should design and conduct their experiment so as to ensure reasonable confidence that it will yield accurate conclusions, i.e.\

 the experimental conclusion must be \emph{valid} \citep{Maxwell2004}.
-Second, the information obtained should increase per experiment versus an ad hoc approach, because a such experiment can protect the inability to distinguish the effects of interest from the nuisance sources of variation, i.e.\ \emph{confounding}.
-Further, the experimental design should provides an organised approach to conduct the experiment, to analyse the datasets and to interpret the results.
-Thus, the findings from the experiment should be reproducible, which facilitates the communication between statisticians and researchers \citep{Doyle2009}.
+Second, good experimental design should increase the information obtained per experiment versus an ad hoc approach, because such experiments can protect the inability to distinguish effects of interest from nuisance sources of variation, i.e.\ \emph{confounding}.
+Furthermore, the experimental design should provide an organised approach to conduct experiments, analyse datasets and interpret the results.
+Good experimental design can also ensure the experimental findings are reproducible, which facilitates communication between statisticians and researchers \citep{Doyle2009}.

 This thesis focuses on the \emph{quantitative high-throughput biotechnologies experiment}.
-Such experiment involves the measurement of intracellular molecular species, such as genes, proteins or metabolites, of interest in terms of linking changes in their abundances to the presence or severity of conditions of interest.
-However, their in-vivo measurement is generally not possible without the use of high-throughput biotechnologies which simultaneous testing on an sample comprises large numbers of candidate molecular species \citep{Janzen2002}.
-An example can be \emph{proteomics experiment} which is the identification and quantification of the entire complement of proteins at a given condition within a cell.
-The measurement of the protein abundances is achieved by the Multi-dimensional Protein Identification Technology (MudPIT).
+This experiment involves measuring changes in the abundance of certain intracellular molecular species, such as genes, proteins or metabolites, and searching for links between these changes and the presence or severity of conditions of interest.
+However, in-vivo measurement is generally impossible without high-throughput biotechnologies that can simultaneously be tested on a sample that comprises numerous candidate molecular species \citep{Janzen2002}.
+One example is the \emph{proteomics experiment} which involves the identification and quantification of the entire complement of proteins at a given condition within a cell.
+Protein abundances are measured using the Multi-dimensional Protein Identification Technology (MudPIT).

-Proteomics experiment generally have a \emph{two-phase} structure.
-The organisms are first to be perturbed by the experimental conditions of interest, i.e.\ \emph{Phase 1 experiment}.
-Since the abundance of proteins cannot be measured directly from the organisms, the organ must be harvested and the proteins are extracted for the subsequent laboratory based experiment, i.e.\ \emph{Phase 2 experiment}, which uses the mass spectrometry to make the abundance measurements.
-Thus, such experiments are also known as \emph{two-phase experiment}.
+Proteomics experiments generally have a \emph{two-phase} structure.
+The organisms are first perturbed by the experimental conditions of interest, i.e.\ \emph{Phase 1 experiment}.
+Since protein abundance cannot be measured directly from the organisms, the organ must be harvested and the proteins extracted for the subsequent laboratory based experiment, i.e. the \ \emph{Phase 2 experiment}, which uses mass spectrometry to measure abundance.
+Thus, such experiments are also known as \emph{two-phase experiments}.

-Due to the high variation between different MudPIT experiments, a \emph{multiplexing} technology is introduced which allows the analysis of multiple samples at the same time, for example isobaric Tags for Relative and Absolute Quantitation (iTRAQ$^{\rm TM}$) \citep{Ross2004}.
-Another advantage of multiplexing is in reducing the overall cost of the experiment.
-However, the complication on the experimental design arise in the design of the Phase 2 experiment in how the samples should be measured using this multiplexing technology.
+Due to the high variation between different MudPIT experiments, a \emph{multiplexing} technology is introduced that allows the simultaneous analysis of multiple samples, for example isobaric Tags for Relative and Absolute Quantitation (iTRAQ$^{\rm TM}$) \citep{Ross2004}.
+Another advantage of multiplexing is that it reduces overall experimental costs.
+However, complications in the experimental design arise in the design of the Phase 2 experiment, specifically in how the samples should be measured using this multiplexing technology.